-In the past few years, we have received the gift of 6 new members to our community.
+In the past few years, we have received the gift of a number of new members to our community.
 They are:

 From a monastery in Belgium but French by Nationality.